Women Stem Up

 1.- INTRODUCTION

 Welcome to the WOMEN STEM-UP web-based gender-awareness course for teachers in higher education.
 Paying attention to gender and equality is about how we look at each other as human beings.
 All students should be treated equitably by teachers and other students.
-Likewise teaching should be structured so that it does not disadvantage students, regardless of sex or sexual orientation, race, ethnicity, age, disability, religion, and socioeconomic status.
+Likewise teaching should be structured so that it does not disadvantage students, regardless of sex, sexual orientation, race, ethnicity, age, disability, religion, and socioeconomic status.
 Historically speaking, modern science is marked by western white cishet (1) able men’s way of looking at the world, our bodies and knowledge.
-This legacy gives us , we who train the technology developers and problem solvers of the future, an important task to meet our students in a way that makes all students feel welcome – everything else is a waste for both society and the individual.
-This web-based course is a part of the EU-funded project WOMEN STEM-UP aims at developing a comprehensive training programme for equipping STEM university professors and lecturers with knowledge, skills and tools for creating a more inclusive learning environment and supporting their female students to consider STEM as a viable career option The focus is therefore to increase women in STEM but the course also includes awareness of other marginalized groups.
+This legacy gives us, we who train the technology developers and problem solvers of the future, an important task to meet our students in a way that makes all students feel welcome – anything less is a waste for both society and the individual.

 More girls are in school today than ever before, but they do not always have the same opportunities as boys to complete and benefit from an education of their choice.
 Too many girls and women are held back by biases, social norms and expectations influencing the quality of the education they receive and the subjects they study.
 They are particularly under-represented in science, technology, engineering and mathematics (STEM) education, and consequently, in STEM careers.